juanyee/juanyee/README.md

-- 👋 Hi, I’m Juan Yee, a Software Developer
+- 👋 Hi, I’m Juan, a Software Engineer.
 - 👀 I’m interested in learning any programming language and technology.
-- 🌱 I’m currently learning Angular, Jenkins and AWS.
+- 🌱 I’m currently learning Java, Angular, Jenkins, Docker and AWS.
-- 💞️ I’m looking to collaborate on projects about Java and Javascript
+- 💞️ I’m looking to collaborate on Java projects.
-- 📫 How to reach me juan.yee@outlook.com
+- 📫 How to reach me juan.yee@hotmail.com

 <!---
 juanyee/juanyee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.